-Jeff and Todd talk about technology and how it influences people.
+Jeff and Todd talk about technology.

 Todd: So, Jeff, let's talk about technology.
 These days we have all types of new technology, computers,

 Jeff: Can we just end this right now.
 I don't like technology, so can we talk about something else.

 Todd: What?
 You don't like technology.

 Todd: What do you mean you don't like technology.

 Jeff: Technology is, I think it's gone against what it was originally invented for, and that is for convenience to make people's lives more easy and to give them more free time, and I think it's totally gone against what it was originally invented to do.

 Todd: Yeah, but technology does make your lived easier, like it saves us time, it communicates,

 Todd: I think so.
 I mean, before you had to type something up, now you can just type it up on a word processor.
 It's quicker.
 Before you had to walk to a phone.
 Now the phone is in your pocket.
 You can just pick it up and call anytime, anywhere in the world.

 Jeff: Kind of.
 I kind of agree with that, but sometimes that walk to the phone is sort of pleasant and you had time to think about other things, but now as you're walking to the phone, you're typing something into your PDA while you're listening to your MP3 player, and then you get into your car and you drive to your office and the first thing you do is check your e-mail and then right after that you check your voice mail and then you send an e-mail to someone and then, I think it's just sort of, it's cluttered.
 It;s cluttered our lives versus clean it up.